DenisSalem/DSV/README.md

 ## Damn Simple Vulkan

-Is a collection of Vulkan helper to achieve well and quick what's your intended for.
+Is a collection of Vulkan helpers to achieve well and quick what you have in mind.

 Highly experimental, poorly documented.
-Do not rely on it for production.
+For now, do not rely on it for production.